 Russian Deputy Defense Minister Anatoly Antonov told journalists earlier on Friday that Turkish warplanes should fully comply with the provisions of the Russian-US memorandum on flight security, if they were involved in the Syria operation.

 The Russian deputy defense minister said that an air defense grouping had been set up in Syria to help “timely detect threat to Russian aircraft performing combat missions in Syria and use adequate measures, if necessary, to ensure the security of their flights.”

 Specifically, Russia has deployed S-400 antiaircraft missile systems in Syria.

-Posted by GPD on February 5, 2016, With 2610 Reads Filed under Military.
+Posted by GPD on February 5, 2016, With 2617 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.